 Recommended Reading: 5 Modern Keyword Research Techniques You Must Consider

-Keyword Research Framework
+Keyword Research Methodology

 - Plant: find keywords related to what you offer.
 Create a large list of keywords in this stage.

 - Prune: narrow down the keywords to identify those that are most relevant.